Co-author: Nicole Barratt

 What is Amazon Prime?

-It was also 2016 when the service expanded into 200 countries, including little old New Zealand.
-Fast forward to 2018 and Amazon’s streaming site Amazon Prime Video is now a popular forum to access an array of movies and television shows with just the click of a button.
-Prime’s success means the service now competes with other notable streaming services in NZ, namely Netflix and Lightbox.
+Fast forward to 2021, and Amazon Prime Video is now a hugely popular site, offering an array of movies and TV shows.
+Prime’s success means the service now competes with other notable streaming services in NZ, namely Netflix and Neon.

-- With Amazon Prime, you can stream content on three devices at once
+- Stream content on three devices at once

-- You can also download shows and watch on the Prime Video mobile app
+- Download shows to watch offline, on the Prime Video mobile app

 How can I watch Amazon Prime?